fdac/syllabus/README.md

       screenshots if needed
    1. as more information is gathered, document in the comments section
-   1. once issue is resolved, please close it and explain briefly how it was resolved.
+   1. once the issue is resolved, please close it and explain briefly how it was resolved.
 Perhaps even add a wiki entry.
-1. For VM problems, I have added [a possible suggestion](https://github.com/fdac/syllabus/wiki)
+* For VM problems, I have added [a possible suggestion](https://github.com/fdac/syllabus/wiki)

 * **Course:** [COSCS-495/COSCS-595][class-site]